bentoml/BentoML/docs/source/concepts/bento.rst

 Docker Options
 ^^^^^^^^^^^^^^

 BentoML makes it easy to deploy a Bento to a Docker container.
+This section discuss the available options for customizing the docker image generated from a Bento.

 Here's a basic Docker options configuration.